microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

     - good evening
 ```

-Calling the `GreetingReply` template can result in one of the following expansion resolutions -
+Calling the `GreetingReply` template can result in one of the following expansion resolutions:

 ```
 Hi, good morning